iamkahvi/iamkahvi.github.io/_posts/2018-02-21-my-Book-List.md

 ## <u> this year </u>

 - The Looming Tower<br>
 It's sort of against the rules but I haven't finished this book yet.
 I wanted to write about it because it's the first non-fiction book that has kept me engaged for over a month of regular reading.
-The book explores Islam, US Policy, personal motivations; and culminate in 9/11.
-Despite this inevitable terrifying conlcusion, my interest stems mostly from the background surrounding the event and not the event itself.
-The lore surrounding the events leading up to 9/11 involving Bin Laden, Sudan, Yemen and Saudi Arabia was murky and misleading before I started reading this book.
+The book explores Islam, US Policy, personal motivations; and culminates in 9/11.
+Despite this inevitable conclusion, what keeps me reading is the background leading up to the event and not the event itself.
+My knowledge surrounding the events leading up to 9/11 involving Bin Laden, Sudan, Yemen and Saudi Arabia was murky and misinformed until I started reading this book.
 <br><br>

 - The English Patient<br>